Code-Institute-Submissions/project02-interactive-frontend/README.md

 The site will provide the ability to;
 * navigate content
 * view NASA API data
-  * Astronomy Picture of the Day (APOD)
+  * APOD - Astronomy Picture of the Day
-  * Earth Polychromatic Imaging Camera (EPIC) images – the visitor will input a date and select an image type.
+  * EPIC - Earth Polychromatic Imaging Camera (EPIC) images – the visitor will input a date and select an image type.
 This API returns up to 12 images and information on each image.
 EPIC takes an image of earth every 2 hours approx.
   * Search the NASA Images and Video Library – the visitor will input a text query and select whether to search for images, audio or video.
 The API returns the results in pages of 100 items.
   * Data – a select NASA dataset will be used to chart and illustrate the type of data available from NASA.
-* Welcome and Footer area with further information
+* Welcome area and Footer area with further information

 The SPA will be optimised for latest version of Chrome, Firefox, Internet Explorer, Safari and Opera and optimised for mobile usage.
 HTML and CSS will be written using the Mobile-First approach.
 The mobile-first approach is designing for the smallest screen and working your way up to desktop.

-Please note that the EPIC data will not be available in Internet Explorer due to the use of FETCH.
+**Note:** Please note that the EPIC data will not be available in Internet Explorer due to the use of FETCH.

+### Future Updates
+1)  Reduce the number of Library image results displayed per page.
+This section is currently most suited to a desktop/laptop computer.
+Due to the large number of results returned this section is not as mobile device friendly.
+This future update would increase the number of results pages but reduce the number of results displayed per page.
+2)  Introduce the ability for users to display different numbers of results per page in the Library section - e.g. 20 results per page/50 results per page, etc.

 [Top of page](#topofpage)
 <a name="content"></a>